Adium

-Adium is a free and open source instant messaging client for macOS that supports multiple IM networks, including Google Talk and XMPP.
+Adium is a free and open-source instant messaging client for macOS that supports multiple IM networks, including XMPP (Jabber), IRC and more.
 In the past, it has also supported AIM, ICQ, Windows Live Messenger and Yahoo!
 Messenger.
 Adium is written using macOS's Cocoa API, and it is released under the GNU GPL-2.0-or-later and many other licenses for components that are distributed with Adium.

 History

 Adium was created by college student Adam Iser, and the first version, "Adium 1.0", was released in September 2001 and supported only AIM.
-The version numbers of Adium since then have followed a somewhat unusual pattern.
+Since then, the version numbers of Adium have followed a somewhat unusual pattern.
 There were several upgrades to Adium 1.0, ending with Adium 1.6.2c.

 At this point, the Adium team began a complete rewrite of the Adium code, expanding it into a multiprotocol messaging program.
 Pidgin's (formerly "Gaim") libpurple (then called "libgaim") library was implemented to add support for IM protocols other than AIM – since then the Adium team has mostly been working on the GUI.
 The Adium team originally intended to release these changes as "Adium 2.0".
 However, Adium was eventually renamed to "Adium X" and released at version 0.50, being considered "halfway to a 1.0 product".
 Adium X 0.88 was the first version compiled as a universal binary, allowing it to run natively on Intel-based Macs.

 In 2005, Adium received a "Special Mention" at the Apple Design Awards.

 After version Adium X 0.89.1, however, the team finally decided to change the name back to "Adium", and, as such, "Adium 1.0" was released on February 2, 2007.

 Apple Inc. used Adium X 0.89.1's build time in Xcode 2.3 as a benchmark for comparing the performance of the Mac Pro and Power Mac G5 Quad, and Adium 1.2's build time in Xcode 3.0 as a benchmark for comparing the performance of the eight-core Mac Pro and Power Mac G5 Quad.

 On November 4, 2014, Adium scored 6 out of 7 points on the Electronic Frontier Foundation's secure messaging scorecard.
 It lost a point because there has not been a recent independent code audit.

-As of late March 2019, Adium is no longer able to support the ICQ plugin.
+From March 2019, Adium is no longer able to support the ICQ plugin.

 Protocols

-Adium supports a wide range of IM networks through the libraries libezv (for Bonjour), STTwitterEngine (for Twitter), and libpurple (for all other protocols).
+Adium supports a wide range of instant messaging networks through the libraries libezv (for Bonjour), STTwitterEngine (for Twitter), and libpurple (for all other protocols).